1974 City of Glasgow District Council election

 Elections to City of Glasgow District Council were held on 7 May 1974, on the same day as the other Scottish local government elections.
 This was the first election to the district council following the implementation of the Local Government (Scotland) Act 1973.

 The election used the 72 wards created by the Formation Electoral Arrangements in 1974.
 Each ward elected one councillor using first-past-the-post voting.

 Labour took control of the council after winning a majority.
 The party took 55 of the 72 seats and almost half of the popular vote.
 The Conservatives were the second-largest party and won the remaining 17 seats.

 Background

 Glasgow was made a burgh in 1175.
 Following the local government reforms in 1890, Glasgow became one of the four Counties of Cities and was administratively separate from the surrounding counties of Dunbartonshire, Lanarkshire and Renfrewshire.

 Following the recommendations in the Wheatly Report, the old system of counties and burghs – which had resulted in a mishmash of local government areas in which some small burghs had larger populations but far fewer responsibilities than some large burghs and even counties – was to be replaced by a new system of regional and district councils.
 The Local Government (Scotland) Act 1973 implemented most of the recommendations in the Wheatly Report.
-The City of Glasgow District Council – placed within the Strathclyde region – took in a larger area than its predecessor as the burgh of Rutherglen and an area of Lanarshire including Cambuslang was incorporated into the city.
+The City of Glasgow District Council – placed within the Strathclyde region – took in a larger area than its predecessor as the burgh of Rutherglen and an area of Lanarkshire including Cambuslang was incorporated into the city.